 More than 40 publications about the CTR-Test® have been released since 1990.
 You will find a selection of the most significant publications on clinical studies and on the application of the CTR-Test® to analyze patient specimens (validation studies).
-In total, 17 clinical studies with more than 2,000 examined patients have been published.
+In total, 18 clinical studies with about 2,400 examined patients have been published.
 These studies prove the predictive power of the test and the benefit for the patient.
-On top of that, 10 validation studies with more than 20,000 patients have been conducted to verify the test on patients specimens.
+On top of that, 11 validation studies with about 21,000 patients have been conducted to verify the test on patients specimens.

 Here you will find a list of the articles and abstracts, which are mentioned on this site: